Applying to the Program

 Admission requirements can be reviewed in the UW – Madison Guide, Bacteriology, M.S.

-• Chemistry: four semesters of chemistry including 2 semesters of organic with a lab component
+- Chemistry: four semesters of chemistry (must include a lab component) including 2 semesters of organic chemistry

 What it takes to be a successful applicant: